noahehall/theBookOfNoah/0current/apidesign.md

   - api design approach that explores the needs, wants and wishes of users and other stakeholders to create API products that fit their needs

 ## outline
+  - there are other steps, these are most relevant to me, at this time
   1. *Intro of Companies & Participants*
     - Participants get to know each other.
     - fk that ^ you should spend this time to get to know your stakeholders: